matestack/matestack-ui-core/docs/api/components/area.md

-# matestack core component: Area
+# Matestack Core Component: Area

+The HTML `<area>` tag, implemented in Ruby.

 Tested within the [map specs](/spec/usage/components/map_spec.rb).

-The HTML `<area>` tag implemented in Ruby.

 ## Parameters
-This component takes up to 10 optional configuration params.
+This component can take various optional configuration params, as well as all the canonical [HTML global attributes](https://www.w3schools.com/tags/ref_standardattributes.asp) like `id` or `class`.

 It is meant to be used within the `<map>` component.

 #### # alt (optional)
-Expects a string that specifies an alternate text for the `<area>`.
+Expects a string that specifies an alternate text for the `<area>` tag.
 Required if the href attribute is present.

 #### # coords (optional)
 Expects an array of integers that define the `<area>`'s coordinates.
 For more details, see the [official documentation](https://www.w3schools.com/tags/att_area_coords.asp).